QUTYPIE/lavalink-status-bot/README.md

-Lavalink status bot  on  Replit
+Lavalink status bot  on  Replit others host services & vps it's work nice

 Run on Repl.it

 Installation

-Fork this github repository. then create a new replit project.
+Fork this github [repository](https://github.com/QUTYPIE/lavalink-status-bot) then create a new replit project.

 or click me to install it automatically.
 ---